-The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The District carries commercial insurance for all risks of loss including worker's compensation and employee health insurance.
-Settled claims resulting from these risks have not exceeded commercial insurance coverage in the past three fiscal years.
+The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; natural disasters; and injuries to the District's employees.
+The District has purchased insurance from private insurance companies.
+Risks covered included certain types of liabilities and bonds.
+Premiums have been displayed as expenditures/expenses in appropriate funds.
+There were no significant changes in insurance coverages from the prior year and settlements did not exceed insurance coverage in any of the past three fiscal years.